School Logo

 • Please do not keep children at home for any other reason, e.g. sibling/parent illness, birthday, day out.

-We strive to work with parents to improve attendance and we will write to you to make you aware of any concerns we have if a child's attendance falls below 95% over a five week period.
+We strive to work with parents to improve attendance and we will write to you to make you aware of any concerns we have if a child's attendance falls below 96% over a three week period.
 This monitoring will then continue until attendance/punctuality improves to a satisfactory standard.

 We would ask for your on-going co-operation and if you have any concerns please do not hesitate to contact the school for support.